Reviews You Can Rely On

 City/Commuter Electric Bikes

-Commuter bikes are purpose-built and can potentially replace cars for some riders.
-They often have quick power output and may operate at higher speeds to keep up with city traffic.
+Commuter bikes are purpose-built with quick power output, and many operate at higher speeds to keep up with city traffic.
+For some riders, they have the potential to replace a car (and it may even make your commute shorter).
 Depending on your commute length, you may want to look for a commuter bike with a larger battery to boost the range you can travel.
-Many include features like headlights, tail lights, and brake lights for enhanced visibility on the road or in an urban environment, and other features like fenders or small racks over the rear wheel add protection from road spray and provide a place to transport some cargo.
-We have detailed side-by-side tests of electric commuter bikes.
+Many include features like headlights, tail lights, and brake lights for enhanced visibility on the road or in an urban environment.
+Other features like fenders or small racks over the rear wheel add protection from road spray and provide a place to transport some cargo.
+We have detailed side-by-side tests of commuter ebikes.
 Below, the chart shows the overall scores of the entire test fleet.

 Folding Electric Bikes

 As the name suggests, these bikes are designed to fold down to minimize size and maximize portability.
 Folding electric bikes are aimed at riders with limited storage space or who may need to fit their bike into a vehicle rather than on a bike rack.
-They are also perfect for those who would prefer to bring their brand-new e-bike inside rather than leave it chained to the bike rack outside (it's a significant investment, we get it).
-People who travel with their bikes frequently, RVers, city dwellers, and office workers, are the most likely to benefit from this style of bike as the smaller collapsed size takes up significantly less space than non-folding models.
-One of the downsides to this style of e-bike is that they typically have smaller diameter wheels, tall handlebars, and geometries dictated by their folding designs that can result in slightly less stable handling.
+They are also perfect for those who would prefer to bring their brand-new e-bike inside rather than leave it chained to the bike rack outside (it's a significant investment, we understand if you want to baby it).
+People who travel with their bikes frequently, RVers, city dwellers, and office workers, are the most likely to benefit from this style of bike.
+One of the downsides to this style of e-bike is that they often have less stable handling.
+This is a result of smaller wheels, tall handlebars, and geometries dictated by their folding designs.
 If you'd like to see how they compare, check out our side-by-side analysis of folding electric bikes.
 This chart shows the overall scores of all bikes in the test.

 electric bike - while not particularly agile, the radwagon 4 is stable and...